 When a debt collector contacts you to collect payment on an account, it can be scary and overwhelming, especially if the debt in question is unfamiliar to you.
 Collectors may contact you from an agency you’ve never heard of, and some may even threaten legal action against you.

 It’s possible that you don’t recognize the debt because the original creditor assigned it to a collection agency or sold it to a debt buyer.
-Lawyers and repossession agents may also try to collect on debts in certain situations.
+Collection lawyers may also try to collect on debts in certain situations.
 However, it’s also possible that you don’t recognize the debt because you don’t owe it.

 What to do when you’re contacted by a debt collector